 From Perugia airport you can get a bus to Perugia Train Station.

 From here you have a few options.
-Firstly you can take a bus – SAIS Autolinee have a bus service that takes around an hour and a half.
+Firstly you can take a bus.
+SAIS Autolinee have a bus service that takes around an hour and a half.

-By train you could go to Terontola, change and head for Chiusi, change again and go to Siena.
+Secondly, you can go by train to Terontola, change and head for Chiusi, change again and go to Siena.

-Alternatively travel by train to Arezzo – the trip should take around an hour.
+Finally you can choose to travel by train to Arezzo.
+The trip should take around an hour.
 From Arezzo there is a bus service to Siena that will take around 1 hour and 20 minutes.

-From Bologna airport you can get a shuttle into Bologna’s Central Train Statiom and then a train to Florence.
-The Shuttle will take around 30 minutes, and the train to Florence will also take around 30 minutes.
-From Florence you can choose train or bus, as detailed above.
+From Bologna airport you can get a shuttle into Bologna’s Central Train Station and then a train to Florence.
+The Shuttle will take around 30 minutes and the train to Florence will also take around 30 minutes.
+From Florence you can choose to take the train or bus, as detailed above.
 Getting to Siena from Florence

-The historic centre of Siena is entirely pedestrian so knowing where to drop your car is helpful.
-I wouldn’t waste my time driving around looking for a free parking spot; they’re mainly reserved for residents and there are armies of eagle-eyed parking attendants wandering around.
+The historic centre of Siena is entirely pedestrianised so knowing where to park your car is helpful.
+I wouldn’t waste my time driving around looking for a free parking spot because they’re mainly reserved for residents and there are armies of eagle-eyed parking attendants wandering around.

 Keep your eyes open for the red-circles of no-entry.
-You may well see somebody driving past these and into town – there are areas where residents are allowed.
+You may well see somebody driving past these and into town because these areas where residents only are allowed.
 They are called ZTL (Zona Traffico Limitato) and are often controlled by video cameras that will take your photo and send a fine to the car hire company if you enter them in your car.

-For a list of the Parking spots have a look below.
-The cheapest is by the station, while my favourite is Parcheggio Il Duomo – I like the walk into town from there.
-Make sure you mark where the car park is on a map or phone – finding your way round Siena’s curving streets can be confusing!
+For a list of parking spots, have a look below.
+The cheapest is by the station, while my favourite is Parcheggio Il Duomo.
+I like the walk into town from there.
+Make sure you mark where the car park is on a map or phone because finding your way around Siena’s curving streets can be confusing.

-Generally with all these car parks you take a ticket on entering and then go to a machine to pay on your return.
-The charges aren’t too bad.
-At Parcheggio Duomo, for example, they’re around 2 Euro an hour.
-Or 35 Euro for a day.
+Generally, with all these car parks, you take a ticket on entering and then go to a machine to pay on your return.
+The charges are not too bad.
+At Parcheggio Duomo, for example, they are around 2 Euro per hour or 35 Euro for a day.

 Or you can see all our Villas near Siena. here.